www-splitcells-net/net.splitcells.network/README.md

 ## Status

 There will be one release that is going to be a major version with breaking changes.
-After the experimenting development phase will end and a sustainable development model will be adapted.
+After that the experimenting development phase will end and a sustainable development model will be adapted.

 * Github: ![CI](https://github.com/splitcells/os.state.interface/workflows/CI/badge.svg?branch=master)
 * Gitlab: ![CI](https://gitlab.com/splitcells/net.splitcells.os.state.interface/badges/master/pipeline.svg)